Subspecialty examinations

 Results

-Trainees will find out the release date for results at a pre-examination seminar.
+Trainees will be advised of the release date for results at a pre-examination Q&A webinar held prior to the examination.

 On this date, you will be able to access your results by logging into Integrate with your five-digit RANZCOG ID number and your password.